sidd-cr7/DBMS/README.md

-Resume Shortlisting Website:
+Resume Shortlisting Website

+This project is a resume shortlisting system designed to streamline the candidate evaluation process.

-Candidates enter their data, such as education, experience, and skill sets.
+Candidates can enter their details, including:

-We assign scores to the data
+Education

+Work experience

+Skill sets

+Certifications

-For example, a master's degree is ranked higher than a bachelor's degree
+The system assigns weighted scores to each candidate based on predefined ranking criteria.
+For example, a Master’s degree is ranked higher than a Bachelor’s degree, and relevant experience or high-demand skills contribute additional points.

-We sort each candidate by their assigned scores.

-The recruiter can easily pick the top candidates from the admin portal and also sort and filter them based on their preferences

-Uses MySQL to extract data from simple commands and also create schemas
+All candidates are automatically sorted according to their total scores, allowing for objective and efficient shortlisting.

+An admin portal enables recruiters to:

+View ranked candidates

+Filter applicants based on specific criteria

+Sort candidates according to custom preferences

+Select top-performing profiles easily

+The application uses MySQL for database management, including schema creation, data storage, and structured data retrieval through optimized queries.